timothepearce/laravel-time-series-docs/docs/getting-started/what-is-time-series.md

 ## When should I use it?

-✅ When you need an easy and fast API to build complex data like statistics, rates, aggregates or even time series based on your Eloquent models.
+✅ When you need an easy and fast API to build complex data like statistics, rates, aggregates based on your Eloquent models and convert them to a time series.

 ## When should I not use it?